itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 bpp
 ====
-If a grabber provides control over the bitdepth of the output, it is controlled by the parameter **bpp** (bits per pixel).
+If a grabber provides control over the bitdepth of the output, it is set by the parameter **bpp** (bits per pixel).

 .. code-block:: python
     :linenos: